ApexFutz/Dream-Catcher/README.md

 ## Take state of the art Career tests from elementary level to Expert, attached with certifications and videos to learn from on a massive
 ## Range of options, talk to Ai or even Experts in the app.
-## Answering Questions Rewards you will Xp/in app rewards/other benefits
+## Answering Questions will Reward you with Xp/in app rewards/other benefits

 ## Better Version: Adds rewards for improving "Bad" screen time usage and for increasing "Good" screen time usage (or null usage)
 Drop Youtube,Tiktok,Instagram reels, etc.